ChefYeshpal/webapp-moneymaker/README.md

         - profit 50k to get one
         - Lose 50k to get the other
         - Both of these should be a little difficult to get, I dont think anybody'll even use this game for that long...
+- 5 Oct 2025
+    - Added a function so you can fill as many bottles as you can with filter water with the max amount of money you have, rest can be filled with river water.
+    - Added function so that it shows amount of bottles sold out of total bottles, rather than the number of bottles made that day